 Based on several years of research, we have developed a programming system that allows us to program the construction of buildings — combining computational steps (performed by computers) with physical steps (performed by human beings).
 Using this programming system, we can write code that operates in physical (not just digital) reality.

 We use this programming system to automate and monitor every part of the construction process: from planning, to purchasing, to supply chain management, to quality control, to accounting, to building itself.
 By using code to coordinate construction’s many complexities, we can make the building process smoother and more efficient.

-Furthermore, by using code to specify and describe the myriad steps that go into, for example, building a house, we make it much easier for unskilled workers to acquire new skills.
+Furthermore, by using code to specify and describe the steps that go into building a house, we make it easier for unskilled workers to acquire new skills.
 This “learn as you go” approach eases the challenge of finding previously skilled labor, allowing us to quickly spin up new teams as needed.

-By bringing the philosophy of computer science to the process of construction, we can introduce the benefits of clarity, modularity, reusability, scalability, portability, profiling, automation, and more.
+By bringing the philosophy of computer science to the process of construction, we can introduce the benefits of modularity, reusability, scalability, portability, profiling, automation, and more.

 Workspaces are the primary hubs for all people and projects.
 They provide a “dashboard” view of every part of the construction process — including scheduling, budgeting, purchasing, invoicing, messaging, workforce management, workflow deployment, tool and material allocation, home sales, and personal profiles.

 Workflows are the orchestration engines of our projects.
 Workflows describe and coordinate the many nested processes at play in a given project — dispatching instructions to people and machines at the appropriate moments, and dynamically adjusting and rescheduling as needed.